gridbugs/hackmd-posts/ocaml-lsp-learning.md

 ```

 Note that the `git` in `ocaml-lsp-server.git` is the version number that will
 be associated with the installation of the `ocaml-lsp-server` package.
-Put
+I chose
+`git` to distinguish this version from other versions of that package known
-whatever you want there.
+about by Opam.
+Replace `git` with whatever you like.

 Check your version by running:
 ```